pingcap/docs-cn/op-guide/binary-deployment.md

 > - To tune TiKV, see [Performance Tuning for TiKV](./tune-TiKV.md).
 > - If you use `nohup` to start the cluster in the production environment, write the startup commands in a script and then run the script.
 If not, the `nohup` process might abort because it receives exceptions when the Shell command exits.
 For more information, see [The TiDB/TiKV/PD process aborts unexpectedly](../trouble-shooting.md#the-tidbtikvpd-process-aborts-unexpectedly).

-## TiDB Monitor and Alarm Deployment
+## TiDB monitor and alarm deployment

 To install and deploy the environment for TiDB monitor and alarm service, see the following table for the system information: